ajakaja/ajakaja.github.io/_posts/2018-11-01-summations.md

 The video caused a bit of an uproar at the time, since it was many people's first introduction to the (rather outrageous) idea and they had all sorts of (very reasonable) objections.

-I'm interested in talking about something about how mathematicians have shared it with the world _irks_ me.
+I'm interested in talking about this because: something about how mathematicians have shared it with the world _irks_ me.
 It's fine to get excited about strange mathematical results.
 But it's not fine to present something that requires a lot of asterixes and disclaimers as "true".
 The equation is _true_ only in the sense that if you subtly change the meanings of lots of symbols, it can be shown to be true.
 But that's not the same thing as quotidian, useful, everyday truth.
 {: .indent}

 <!--more-->